-15 Luxury Backpack Brands Making The Finest Rucksacks (2022)
+16 Luxury Backpack Brands Making The Finest Rucksacks (2024)

 Master-Piece

-Founded by Taichi Fujimatsu in 1994, Japanese brand Master-Piece has been crafting stunning and highly functional backpacks out of its Osaka factory, developing something of a cult following thanks to its unique fabrication treatments.
+Founded by Taichi Fujimatsu in 1994, Japanese brand Master-Piece has been crafting stunning and highly functional luxury backpacks out of its Osaka factory, developing something of a cult following thanks to its unique fabrication treatments.

-With a clean, pared-back design language, Master-Piece bags are typically waterproof (thanks to a high-density nylon twill), abrasion proof and in some cases fire resistant, so you can rest assured that your precious cargo is in safe hands.
+With a clean, pared-back design language, Master-Piece backpacks are typically waterproof (thanks to a high-density nylon twill), abrasion-proof and in some cases fire resistant, so you can rest assured that your precious cargo is in safe hands.

-As you can imagine from a Japanese specialist, the level of detail and functionality is exceptional.
+As you can imagine from a Japanese specialist, the level of detail and functionality is exceptional making it one of the most popular luxury backpack designers for men.

 Bleu de chauffe

-It’s impossible to be more French than leather bag maker Bleu De Chauffe.
-Based in the Aveyron region, Bleu De Chauffe exclusively uses local artisans to craft its stunning bags, selecting only the very best and most sustainable fabrics and hardwear.
+It’s impossible to be more French than luxury backpack maker Bleu De Chauffe.
+Based in the Aveyron region, Bleu De Chauffe exclusively uses local artisans to craft its stunning bags, selecting only the very best and most sustainable fabrics and hardware.

 Each artisan is 100% responsible for the bag he or she produces (they date and sign each piece they make) and there are no production lines, which in this day and age is unique and highly commendable.

-While the brand is best known for its musettes and postman’s satchels, the backpacks are equally as splendid, crafted from vegetable-tanned leather and inspired by the outdoor backpacks of the 50s and 60s, perfect for adding a retro flourish to a preppy wardrobe.
+While the brand is best known for its musettes and postman’s satchels, the luxury backpacks they create are equally as splendid.
+Crafted from vegetable-tanned leather and inspired by the outdoor backpacks of the 50s and 60s they’re perfect for adding a retro flourish to a preppy wardrobe.

-For the fashion-forward guy who thrives with a wardrobe that is predominantly black, WANT Les Essentiels’ small but perfectly formed collection of backpacks ticks all the right boxes.

-The specialist bag maker has crafted four stunning backpacks, each one designed for a slightly different persona.
-A chic utility piece, the Kastrup style is made from organic cotton (and also available in rugged nylon), while the minimalistic leather Serio backpack is a true testament to ‘luxury’.
-We also love the more technical and urban-oriented Mini Rogue 2.0, cut from ECONYL®, a very durable and sustainable fabric constructed using regenerated nylon sourced from ocean and landfill waste.
+Swiss brand Montblanc seems to be able to turn its hand at designing anything and still come away with a genre-defining product.
+And it has succeeded in its task once more with the Extreme 3.0 luxury backpack, crafted from embossed full-grain black bovine leather and finished with black metal fittings.

+This quiet luxury backpack features a padded compartment for a laptop as well as several pockets and two writing instrument loops perfect for a modern day commuter.

 Berluti